 The Heron Rural Fire District also requested a fire prevention and control plan/fuels treatment plan.
-In the districts form, it identifies this in areas of high wildfire risk.
+In the district's form, it identifies this in areas of high wildfire risk.
 However, the fire risk rating that was reviewed and signed by the Heron Rural Fire District Assistant Chief indicates the subdivision has a moderate fire risk.
 The Rural Fire District is concerned with vegetation and defensible spaces within subdivisions as a whole.
-To mitigate this concern, a recommended condition of approval would require the

-"Homeowners Code of Responsibility" or comparable Firewise standards to be filed with the final plat to educate new landowners so that they understand the risks and responsibilities of living in the Wildland Urban Interface.
+To mitigate this concern, a recommended condition of approval would require the "Homeowners Code of Responsibility" or comparable Firewise standards to be filed with the final plat to educate new landowners so that they understand the risks and responsibilities of living in the Wildland Urban Interface.
+There would be an additional condition to treat fuels in the area to meet the Firewise Standard for the proposed building sites.